Aishwarya12119/pdsnd_github/README.md

 ### Credits
-Udacity - I would like to thank Udacity for its courses in python
+Udacity - I would like to thank Udacity for its courses in python and its course in Version control